ballerina-platform/ballerina-dev-website/learn.md

 <h2>Tooling Guide</h2>

-<p>Learn about using the VSCode plugin and other CLI tools of the platform.</p>
+<p>Learn about the VSCode plugin and other CLI tools of the platform.</p>

 </a>